 About

-1. I’m half-Canadian and half-Norwegian and I was raised equally in both countries.
+1. I’m half-Canadian and half-Norwegian and I was raised in both countries.

 2. I have an Honours Bachelor of Arts from Victoria University in the University of Toronto, with a specialist in Theatre Design & Production and a minor in English literature.